 All four Standard Medical Options offer a voluntary preferred provider of physicians, hospitals and other medical service providers that have agreed to charge negotiated rates for medical services.
 You may use any qualified licensed physician you wish, but you will receive the discount if you use an in-network provider for eligible expenses.
 Contact your network and/or claim administrator for more information and to access a list of in-network providers.
-See "Negotiated Rates" under "Special Provisions" on page 61 for information regarding providers that have agreed to charge negotiated rates for medical services.
+See "Negotiated Rates" under "Special Provisions" in this section for information regarding providers that have agreed to charge negotiated rates for medical services.
 Medical necessity is determined by your network and/or claim administrator.

-After you and your covered dependents meet the annual deductible, the Standard Option pays 80% of eligible expenses up to usual and prevailing fees.
+After you and your covered dependents meet the annual deductible, the Standard Medical Option pays 80% of eligible expenses up to usual and prevailing fees.
 You pay 20% co-insurance for covered services.
-After you meet the annual out-of-pocket maximum, eligible expenses are covered at 100% for the remainder of the year, with the exception of Mail Order prescription drugs.
+After you meet the annual out-of-pocket maximum, eligible expenses are covered at 100% for the remainder of the year.

-See the "Medical Benefits Option Comparison" in the Medical: Benefit Options Overview section to see a comparison of your benefits under the Standard Medical Options, the Value and the Value Plus Option.
+See the "Medical Benefit Options Comparison" in the Medical Benefit Options Overview section to see a comparison of your benefits under the Standard Medical Options, the Value Plus Option.